coreyshuman/coreyshuman.com/content/articles/progressive-image-loading.md

 # Creating our blurry thumbnail

 - low pixel, low quality image
-- show how much we can get away with using css blur
+- show how much we can get away with using CSS blur
-- do css blur so that image can be as small as possible
+- do CSS blur so that image can be as small as possible

 # Using thumbnail blur with progressive loading